kurtjd/jaxe/README.md

 * This emulator defaults to S-CHIP mode, which has become more popular since the 90s.
 Unfortunately, S-CHIP changed the behavior of several instructions and introduced some other quirks, making some programs developed for the original COSMAC VIP not backwards-compatible.
 If a ROM is not working correctly (especially one written before 1990), try enabling compatibility mode with the `-x` flag.
 * If running a program developed for Octo, you should also enable compatibility mode with the `-x` flag since Octo ignores all S-CHIP quirks.
 * This emulator defaults to 0x200 as the start address, however some programs assume other defaults (namely, those written for the ETI-660 which default to 0x600).
 Try to find out what default address the program assumes and set that with the `-p` option.
+* If a program is running very slowly, try increasing the CPU speed or even uncapping it (by setting the `-c` option to 0).
+Some ROMs are developed around an uncapped execution frequency and will run much more smoothly.
 * There are many CHIP-8 variants and this emulator does not support all of them.
 If a ROM still does not work correctly after trying the suggestions above, it may have been written for an unsupported variant and thus will simply not work.

 ## Contributing